-The Exchange proposes to amend the first paragraph of Item 1(a) on page 3 of the Filing to add "(a)" before "establish" and add new text at the end of the paragraph to describe the proposed rule change, as follows (new text underlined):
+The Exchange proposes to amend the first paragraph of Item 1(a) on page 3 of the Filing to add "(a)" before "wireless connectivity services" and add new text at the end of the paragraph to describe the proposed rule change, as follows (new text italicized):

-Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 (the "Act")1 and Rule 19b-4 thereunder,2 New York Stock Exchange LLC ("NYSE" or the "Exchange") proposes to (a) establish a schedule of Wireless Connectivity Fees and Charges (the "Wireless Fee Schedule") with wireless connections between the Mahwah, New Jersey data center and other data centers, and (b) add a new rule to place restrictions on the use of a pole on the grounds of the Mahwah, New Jersey data center that is used for such wireless connections.
+Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 (the "Act") and Rule 19b-4 thereunder, New York Stock Exchange LLC ("NYSE" or the "Exchange") proposes to add (a) wireless connectivity services that transport the market data of the Exchange and certain affiliates to the schedule of Wireless Connectivity Fees and Charges (the "Wireless Fee Schedule"); and (b) a new rule to place restrictions on the use of a pole on the grounds of the Mahwah, New Jersey data center that is used for such wireless connectivity services.

-2. The Exchange proposes to amend the carryover paragraph on pages 3 and 4 of the Filing (second full paragraph on page 24 of the Exhibit 1): The Exchange proposes to add a sentence at the end of the carryover paragraph on pages 3 and 4 of the Filing (second full paragraph on page 24 of the
+2. The Exchange proposes to amend the carryover paragraph on pages 3 and 4 of the Filing (second full paragraph on page 24 of the Exhibit 1):

-Exhibit 1) to describe the proposed rule change, as follows (new text underlined):
+The Exchange proposes to add amend the carryover paragraph on pages 3 and 4 of the Filing (second full paragraph on page 24 of the Exhibit 1) to add "(a)" before "wireless connectivity services" and add new text to describe the proposed rule change, as follows (new text italicized, deletion in [brackets]):